-The purpose of this course is to update the healthcare professional on current diagnosis and treatment of tuberculosis.
+The purpose of this course is to update the healthcare professional on the current diagnosis and treatment of tuberculosis.

-After completing the course, the learner will be able to:
+After completing this course, the learner will be able to:

 Tuberculosis infections, latent or primary, can be easily treated but they can develop to be multidrug-resistant tuberculosis (MDR-TB) or extensively drug-resistant tuberculosis (XDR-TB).
-The body's immune system can often produce a response that is sufficient to clear a TB infection or contain it.
+The body's immune system can often produce a response that is enough to clear a TB infection or contain it.
 However, the immune system does not produce long-lasting immunity against TB.
 Another infection and active disease can occur even if the bacteria from a previous infection were cleared.

 Tuberculosis can disseminate and cause non-pulmonary infections; this is especially likely in people who are infected with HIV.
-In descending order the frequency of non-pulmonary TB infections is: (Raviglione, O'Brien, 2012)
+Non-pulmonary TB infections occur in 10%-40% of patients and in descending order, the frequency of non-pulmonary TB infections is3:

 With the correct medical care, primary tuberculosis and latent TB that has been reactivated can be easily cured.
 However, TB infections may develop into what is called drug-resistant tuberculosis (DRT), either MDR-TB or XDR-TB.
-The risk factors for, and diagnosis and treatment of these two forms of DRT will be discussed in separate sections.
+The risk factors for and diagnosis and treatment of these two forms of DRT will be discussed in separate sections.